 If I have been diagnosed with periodontal disease or have some of the signs and symptoms, what should I do?

-Preventative treatment is always a first recommendation.
+Preventative treatment is always our first recommendation.
 If you are concerned that you might have periodontal issues or have already been diagnosed, please contact our office to schedule a cleaning appointment.
-Since there are various stages of periodontal disease, regular dental checkups and professional cleanings are increasingly important in the early diagnosis of the disease.
-Your dentist and dental hygienist will check for symptoms and be able to help you plan treatment to manage periodontal disease properly.
+Since there are various stages of periodontal disease, regular dental checkups, and professional cleanings are increasingly important in the early diagnosis of the disease.
+Your dentist and dental hygienist will check for symptoms and be able to help you plan treatment to manage the periodontal disease properly.

 Once a definitive diagnosis has been made, there are several courses of action depending on the severity of the disease.
 Stanley Dentistry follows treatment guidelines established by the American Dental Association (ADA).
-The ADA recommends scaling and root planing (SRP) which is removing tarter and plaque from the teeth and root surfaces.
-Additional treatments include regularly scheduled perio maintenance and special mouthwash.
+The ADA recommends scaling and root planing (SRP), which involves removing tartar and plaque from the teeth and root surfaces.
+Additional treatments include regularly scheduled periodontal maintenance and special mouthwash.
 Depending on the disease progression, site-specific subgingival antibiotics may also be recommended.
-As treatment is administered, the dentist and hygienist can evaluate its efficacy and decide on next steps for optimal oral health.
+As treatment is administered, the dentist and hygienist can evaluate its efficacy and decide on the next steps for optimal oral health.

-At Stanley Dentistry in Cary NC, we often collect a saliva sample from the affected patient for oral DNA analysis.
-The purpose is to properly identify the strain of bacteria linked to the individual’s perio (gum) disease and therefore prescribe the most effective antibiotic to aid healing.
+At Stanley Dentistry, we often collect a saliva sample from the affected patient for oral DNA analysis.
+The purpose is to properly identify the strain of bacteria linked to the individual’s periodontal (gum) disease and therefore prescribe the most effective antibiotic to aid healing.

-Once initial diagnosis and treatment have been made, it is imperative the patient schedule and keep their supportive perio maintenance appointments.
-Continued perio maintenance is the only way to keep gum disease in remission and therefore prevent reinfection, bone loss, gum recession and tooth mobility (tooth loss).
+Once initial diagnosis and treatment have been made, it is imperative the patient schedules and keeps their supportive periodontal maintenance appointments.
+Continued periodontal maintenance is the only way to keep gum disease in remission and therefore prevent reinfection, bone loss, gum recession, and tooth mobility (tooth loss).

-If you have one or more of the risk factors, a family or personal history of gum disease, or have not been evaluated for periodontal disease, contact us today.
+If you have one or more of the risk factors, a family or personal history of gum disease, or have not been evaluated for periodontal disease, call us today.